LoyaltyNZ/hoodoo/docs/presenters/base_presenter.md

 ## Purpose

-A class intended as base functionality for presenter layers in sinatra services.
-Although Parsing and rendering of JSON is left to the extender, `BasePresenter` provides a rich DSL for JSON schema definition and validation.
+A class intended as base functionality for presenter layers.
+It is concerned with validating and mapping inbound JSON data to an internal data structure, or rendering internal data structures for "presentation" as sent (transmitted) JSON. `BasePresenter` provides a rich DSL for JSON schema definition and validation.

 ## Usage